danielddemissie/blog.danideme/content/posts/blog-site-with-hugo-and-vercel.md

 #### Import from github
 ![import-from-github](https://i.ibb.co/TtbbNYs/Screenshot-from-2022-11-07-11-07-41.png)

-#### Select the project to deploy and the click deploy.
+#### Select the project to deploy and click deploy.
 ![select-the-project-to-deploy-and-the-click-deploy](https://i.ibb.co/sV7XfLt/Screenshot-from-2022-11-07-11-07-58.png)

-#### The blog site is Live.
+#### Congrats 🎉 your blog site is LIVE!.
 ![deployed](https://i.ibb.co/TTPvHVF/image-2022-11-07-122304084.png)

-Congrats 🎉 your blog site is LIVE!.

-Now wheneever you made some change to the `main` branch vercel will update your site.
+Now whenever you made some change to the `main` branch vercel will update your site.

 **Thanks** for reading my blog.